 2.295 Lifting ― The softening of a dry film of paint or varnish when another coat is applied over it, manifested by wrinkling of the first coat.

-2.296 Lightness ― See ‘colour’.
+2.296 Lightness ― See ‘colour’

 2.297 Lime Washing ― Coating with lime-wash made from hydrated lime or by slaking quick lime.